 Scopes of practice (SOPs) for MHCs vary across the country, although all states grant the authority to perform core mental health services, such as provide professional assessment/appraisal, engage in psychotherapy/counseling, and make referrals to other healthcare professionals.
 While the education and training is routinely uniform, thanks to accrediting organizations like the Council for Accreditation of Counseling & Related Educational Programs (CACREP), nuances in wording can impact the practice authority.

-The purpose of this pilot study is to conduct a comprehensive analysis of state SOPs for MHCs with focus on the various state credentials for MHCs, and explore how licensing policies affect the current MHC workforce and their delivery of behavioral health care.
+The purpose of this pilot study was to conduct a comprehensive analysis of state SOPs for MHCs with a focus on the various state credentials for MHCs, and explore how licensing policies affect the current MHC workforce and their delivery of behavioral health care.
 To this end, the BHWRC extracted SOP information from online statutes and administrative rules for MHCs from all 50 states and Washington D.C.
 The BHWRC also conducted a focus group and three key informant interviews with licensed MHCs around the country to add practical context to the SOP data.

 MHC credentials generally fall into three categories: training, independent practice, and supervisory.
 Applicants for licensure as an MHC in any state tend to follow the same path; an applicant finishes their education, applies for a training credential, earns postgraduate work experience and supervision, applies for an independent practice credential, and then decides whether they want to continue with that credential or take on extra education/practice to earn a supervisory credential.